The Ultimate Guide to Red Light Therapy for Skin Health: Anti-Aging, Acne, and Healing

 As we age, our mitochondrial function declines.
 Our skin cells literally run out of the fuel needed to repair themselves.
 The result isn't just "wrinkles," it is thinning, sagging, slower wound healing, and a chronic inability to fight off inflammation (like adult acne or eczema).

 Red Light Therapy (RLT) changes the game because it doesn't treat the surface; it fuels the engine.
-By delivering specific wavelengths of light deep into the dermis, you aren't just hiding damage, you are giving your skin cells the raw energy they need to rebuild themselves from the inside out.
+By delivering specific wavelengths of light deep into the dermis, you aren't just hiding damage, you may be giving your skin cells the raw energy they need to support natural repair processes from the inside out.

 2. The Science: Meet the Fibroblast